inoerp/inoERP/README.md

 3. Import the database file @  enine\install\inoerp.sql
 4. Change the .htaccess
 5. Login in to the application using user id /password - admin/admin

+Optional setup

+If Auto-Schedule/run of any program is required then schdule the main program modules/sys/program/start_program.php via cron job.

 Modules